 No public ceremony for the signing of historic legislation to regulate Marcellus Shale gas drilling in Pennsylvania.
 Monday evening, Gov. Tom Corbett’s office announced he had privately signed the new legislation into law.
 A detailed summary of the legislation is embedded below.
-Among the key provisions in the final bill:

 It seems that Pennsylvania has finally woken up to the fact that Shell is about to decide where they will invest some $2 billion and generate thousands of new jobs by building an ethane cracker plant.
 One of three bills signed into law by PA Gov. Tom Corbett on Monday was a bill that,